The Zoo In Forest Park: Operations

 The zoo operates from late March until early November.

 During the hottest days of summer, some animals are kept inside, with the floors of their enclosures kept free of hay, and staff provide animals with ice.

 Programs

 Adopt an Animal

 The Zoo offers the opportunity to become closer to the animals by 'adopting them': assisting in supporting the cost of their food and care.
 Any individual or group can adopt an animal.
 Most animals are adopted by more than one person or group.

 The program launched in 1989 as a way to raise money for animals' food and veterinary care.

 Animals

 Most of the animals at the zoo (~85%) are unable to be released in the wild due to injury, illness, or familiarity with humans.

-Animals residing at the Zoo In Forest Park and Education Center include:
+Animals that currently reside at the Zoo In Forest Park and Education Center include:

+Species that previously resided at the zoo include:

 Events

 Brew at the Zoo

 Brew at the Zoo is an annual fundraiser featuring local breweries, held since 2017.